WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` to upgrade.

-Notable configuration or dependency changes:
+Notable configuration- and dependency changes:

-* There are several changes in :file:`settings_example.py`, most notably middleware changes (:setting:`django:MIDDLEWARE`).
+* Several changes in :file:`settings_example.py`, most notably middleware changes (:setting:`django:MIDDLEWARE`).
 Please adjust your settings accordingly.
 * The :ref:`deepl` machine translation now has a generic :setting:`MT_DEEPL_API_URL` setting to adapt to different subscription models more flexibly.
   The ``MT_DEEPL_API_VERSION`` setting is no longer used.